Putting in a ventilation system to your home can keep indoor air from turning stuffy and balance humidity levels.

 - Fatigue or feeling faint.
 Inhaling in chemical pollutants can impact your energy levels.

-- Excessive dust despite periodic cleaning.
+- Excessive dust despite weekly cleaning.
 You may need to upgrade your air filter or get a filtration system from BW/Cook Service Experts.

 - Humidity issues.
-Dryness can cause scratchy eyes and worsen respiratory symptoms.
-Too much moisture can cause mold or mildew growth.
+Dryness can cause red eyes and amplify respiratory issues.
+Too much moisture can lead to mold or mildew growth.

 - Musty smell.
-Mold or mildew flourishers when the humidity in your home is too high.
+Mold or mildew thrives when the humidity in your home is too high.

 - Hot or cold spots.
-This can be linked to air quality, especially if your HVAC system is having problems regulating temperature and humidity.
+This can be linked to air quality, especially if your HVAC system is having trouble regulating temperature and humidity.